OpenPj/alfresco-process-services-project-sdk/README.md

  * `mvn docker:stop`

-Full Maven lifecycle command deploying also Activiti Admin:
+Full Maven lifecycle command building and deploying also the Activiti Admin application, this is needed at least for the first build run:

  * `mvn clean install docker:build docker:start -Pactiviti-admin`

+Stop all the Docker containers with:

+ * `mvn docker:stop -Pactiviti-admin`

+Full Maven lifecycle command deploying also the Activiti Admin app without rebuilding its container, very useful after a first build run, for making the entire build faster:

+ * `mvn clean install docker:build docker:start -Pactiviti-admin,skip.admin`

  Stop all the Docker containers with:

  * `mvn docker:stop -Pactiviti-admin`